Certora/gambit/README.md

 import paths and remappings that you would pass to `solc`.

-Instead of `solc`'s `--base-name` and `--input-path` arguments, Gambit uses a simpler scheme and replaces both of these with `--import_path` (`-I`).
-For instance, if the `solc` invocation is `solc C.sol --base-name . --input-path modules` , then the Gambit invocation becomes `gambit mutate C.sol -I . -I modules`.
+Instead of `solc`'s `--base-name` and `--input-path` arguments, Gambit uses a simpler scheme and replaces both of these with a single `--import_paths` argument.
+For instance, if the `solc` invocation is `solc C.sol --base-name .
+--input-path modules` , then the Gambit invocation becomes `gambit mutate C.sol --import_paths . modules`.

-Remappings are specified with the `--import_map` (`-m`) argument.
-If the `solc` invocation is `solc C.sol @openzeppelin=node_modules/@openzeppelin`, then the Gambit invocation becomes `gambit mutate C.sol -m
+Remappings are specified with the `--import_maps` argument.
+If the `solc` invocation is `solc C.sol @openzeppelin=node_modules/@openzeppelin`, then the Gambit invocation becomes `gambit mutate C.sol --import_maps
 @openzeppelin=node_modules/@openzeppelin`.

 ### Mutant Validation

 Gambit uses provided import paths and import remappings to invoke `solc`.
-For instance, if you invoke `gambit mutate C.sol -I A/ -I B/ -I C/ -m @x=y/@x`, then Gambit will validate a generated mutant by calling `solc MutatedC.sol --base-path A/ --include-path B/ --include-path C/ @x=y/@x`.
+For instance, if you invoke `gambit mutate C.sol --import_paths A B C --import_maps
+@x=y/@x`, then Gambit will validate a generated mutant by calling `solc MutatedC.sol --base-path A/ --include-path B/ --include-path C/ @x=y/@x`.
 If you need to specify a solc `--allow-paths` argument, use the `mutate` command's `--solc_allow_paths` argument.

 <!-- ANCHOR: (the-summary-command)= -->